Butterflies, Moths and Dragonflies at Mingarry

 The south-facing verges in front of the cabins are always good places to spot butterflies and moths.
 Of the 29 species of butterflies found in the Highlands, ten species have been recorded on site, including chequered skipper, pearl and small pearl-bordered fritillary, dark green fritillary, green-veined white, orange tip, small tortoiseshell, common blue, peacock, red admiral, speckled wood, meadow brown and Scotch Argus.

 Notable day-flying moths seen on site include chimney sweep, speckled yellow,argent and sable and narrow-bordered bee hawk-moth.
 We have recently acquired a Skinner moth trap to record and monitor the nocturnal-flying moths.

 Nocturnal moths recorded on site include clouded border, small phoenix moth, flame carpet, grey pug moth, common wave, coxcomb prominent, marbled minor, pale oak beauty clouded buff, silver hook, buff tip, poplar hawkmoth, white ermine, buff ermine, muslin moth, map-winged swift, common swift, green carpet, heart and dark, drinker, pebble prominent, light brown apple moth, scalloped hazel, rustic and oak eggar, to mention but a few.
-Why not set up the moth trap while you are here and see what you can discover?

 The verges are also good place to spot dragonflies basking in the sun.
 Species seen on site include golden-ringed dragonfly, emerald damselfly, common hawker, black darter, Highland darter, keeled skimmer and four-spotted chaser.
 Damselflies include common blue, blue tailed and large red damselfly.